Using precision coefficients on recurrence times and integrated currents to lower bound the average dissipation rate: Discussion and final remarks

 \section{Discussion and final remarks}

 The bound $\sigma^\ell \leq \sigma^{\rm ss}$ was originally formulated in terms of stalling probabilities \cite{polettini2017effective,polettini2019effective,raghu2025effective} or from the statistics of sequences of visible transitions \cite{PhysRevX.12.041026,singlecurrentFR}, and it only accounts for asymmetries of extensive current-like quantities.
 Here we have rephrased this inequality in terms of directly measurable fluctuation statistics.
-Specifically, our main result, Eq.\,\eqref{eq:asymptotic-bound}, involves the long-time precisions of a chosen integrated steady current $\mathcal{N}_t$ and of the forward and backward recurrence times associated with the corresponding transitions.
-This reformulation makes the connection between entropy production rate and measurable precision parameters explicit, thereby providing an augmented long-time TUR.
+Specifically, our main result, Eq.\,\eqref{eq:asymptotic-bound}, involves the long-time precisions on a chosen integrated steady current $\mathcal{N}_t$ and on the forward and backward recurrence times associated with the corresponding transitions.
+This reformulation makes the connection between entropy production rate and measurable precision parameters explicit, thereby providing a TUR-like inequality where, besides $\mathcal{T}_\infty$, also $\Delta \mathcal{P}^\tau$ does enter.
 It shows that one can infer a minimal steady-state entropy production rate from the asymptotic variability of the integrated current $\mathcal{N}_t$ and the asymmetry in the recurrence-times fluctuations.
-The bound is meaningful whenever the reference current is nonzero, while for vanishing currents it reduces to the trivial inequality $\sigma^{\rm ss} \ge 0$.

-Unlike conventional TURs, which constrain current fluctuations alone, the present inequality yields a more stringent estimate of the dissipation rate.
-It remains effective even far from equilibrium, where the TUR becomes loose.
-In addition, Eq.\,\eqref{eq:asymptotic-bound} becomes exact for any unicyclic network with arbitrary rate constants, whereas the TUR saturates only under special conditions, as in the linear response regime or for unicyclic networks with homogeneous rates \cite{seifert_barato_TUR}.
+Interestingly, our inequality can approach saturation even for randomly generated networks far from equilibrium, where the TUR typically becomes loose.
+In particular, equality in Eq.\,\eqref{eq:asymptotic-bound} holds for any unicyclic network with arbitrary rate constants, but there are non-unicyclic networks for which the bound is practically saturated \footnotemark[\value{footnote}].
+The TUR, instead, achieves saturation only under special conditions, such as in the linear response regime or for unicyclic networks with homogeneous rates \cite{seifert_barato_TUR}.